-Optimization of operational environmental protection
+Enhanced environmental protection

-Systematic identification of risks and opportunities
+Efficient risks and opportunities identification

-- Achieving environmental goals within your company
+- Achievement of Environmental Objectives: Make progress towards environmental goals within your organization.

 What are the opportunities and risks associated with ISO 14001?

-In the next step (stage 2 system audit), your auditor assesses the effectiveness of all management system processes on site based on observations, interviews and reviews.
+In the next step, stage 2 system audit, your auditor assesses the effectiveness of all management system processes on site based on observations, interviews and reviews.
 The audit result is presented at a final meeting.
 If necessary, action plans are agreed upon.

 What does ISO 14001 certification cost?

-- Accredited certificates with international acceptance
+- ANAB accredited certificates with international acceptance